oqurum/frontend-components/README.md

 This crate is used for the frontend, backend, and all around.

 ## Lots to do:
+ - Make Simple HTML Page for showing Components
  - Consolidate SCSS File here.
- - Use "component" class on all Components
+ - Use a "component" class on all Components
  - Update Compare Popup
  - Make Upload Component Clickable
  - General Cleanup